twrecked/hass-aarlo/README.md

 ```

 ## Component Configuration
-For the simplest use replace all instances of the `arlo` with `aalro` in your home-assistant configuration files.
+For the simplest use replace all instances of the `arlo` with `aarlo` in your home-assistant configuration files.
 To support motion and audio capture add `aarlo` as a platform to the `binary_sensor` list.

 The following is an example configuration: